 Marrero has acted on his commitment to employee engagement through quarterly leadership development institutes, an annual engagement survey, and the Best of the West Employee Award and Recognition program.
 In addition, he has established task forces to explore key topics, including sustainability and diversity and inclusion.
 All of these efforts are part of the transformative Engage West! family of programs and support UWG's vision of becoming the best comprehensive university in America -- sought after as the best place to work, learn, and succeed.

-Under Marrero's leadership, UWG has seen significant growth, achieving record enrollment, record GPA and SAT scores for new freshmen, record graduation percentages, and record fundraising.
+Under Marrero's leadership, UWG has seen significant growth, achieving record enrollment, record GPA for new freshmen, record graduation rates, record regional economic impact, and record fundraising.
 It has developed new student-centered partnerships within the education and business communities and, with the implementation of the Engage West! initiative, won the 2015 national award for Innovation and Excellence - in the category of Leadership Development and Diversity - from the American Association of State Colleges and Universities.
 Also under Dr. Marrero's leadership, the university was selected as the University System of Georgia's 2015 Institution and President of the Year through the Chancellor's Service Excellence Awards.

 As one of Georgia Trend's 100 Most Influential Georgians, for three straight years, Marrero continues to excel as a higher education leader in Georgia.
 He helped establish the Carrollton-Carroll County Education Collaborative (CCEC), a partnership focused on K-16 student success and bringing to the table area superintendents, principals, technical college leadership, business and community leaders, and the Chamber of Commerce.